 Treatment is usually painless, or with slight discomfort.
-Initially, immediately after the treatment has been applied, you may get any of the following:
+Immediately after the treatment you may experience any of the following:

-• Redness due to the initial inflammation, this is normal and is part of the healing process.
-The area may also be slightly raised
+• Inflammation, this is normal and is part of the healing process.

 • Itching may occur, usually within a few minutes of treatment.
 It usually lasts only a few minutes but may last up to ½ an hour.
 It is due to release of histamine, and is totally normal in treatment of this kind

-• Once cells are destroyed, the area will darken before being replaced with new fresh, pink cells.
+• Once cells are destroyed, the area will darken and likely scab before being replaced with new fresh, pink cells.

-• Blistering is a common side effect form the treatment.
-Do not pop the blister - it will go down on its own.
+• Do not pop the blister - it will go down on its own.

-• Scratch or pick the treated area - this will cause the area to take longer to heal and may cause damage to the skin
+• Do not scratch or pick the treated area - this will cause the area to take longer to heal and may cause damage to the skin.

 GENERAL HEALING EXPECTATIONS

-• Most healing will take place in 4 to 6 weeks, however it may sometimes take longer than this, as all skin varies, and can take longer to regenerate
+• Most healing is straight forward and occurs without problem.
+Healing will take place in 4 to 6 weeks, however it may sometimes take longer than this, as all skin varies, and can take longer to regenerate

 RISKS & SIDE EFFECTS